bradallenfisher/dmd-course-materials/GLOSSARY.md

 See also on [Lynda.com](http://www.lynda.com/Higher-Education-tutorials/Universal-Principles-Design/193717-2.html) and in the book, [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-Revised-Updated/dp/1592535879).

+## HMW

+"How might we..." is a restatement and reframing of a gripe or problem as prompt for possible solutions.
+(I.E. - How might we bring quality education to poor communities without access to electricity?)

 ## IKEA effect

 See also on [Lynda.com](http://www.lynda.com/Higher-Education-tutorials/Universal-Principles-Design/193717-2.html) and in the book, [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-Revised-Updated/dp/1592535879).